Sports injury: Soft tissue injuries

-When soft tissue experiences trauma the dead and damaged cells release chemicals, which initiate an inflammatory response.
-The small blood vessels that are damaged become dilated which produce bleeding within the tissue.
-The body's normal response includes forming a small blood clot in order to stop the bleeding and allows a clot of special cells, called fibroblasts, to form.
-This begins the healing process by laying down scar tissue.
-Therefore, the inflammatory stage is the first phase of healing.
-However, too much of an inflammatory response in the early stage can indicate that the healing process takes longer and a return to activity is delayed.
-Sports injury treatments are intended to minimize the inflammatory phase of an injury, so that the overall healing process is accelerated.
-Intrinsic and extrinsic factors are determinant for the healing process.

-Soft tissue injuries can be generally grouped into three categories: contusions, abrasions and lacerations.
-Contusions or bruises are the simplest and most common soft tissue injury and is usually a result of blunt force trauma.
+Soft tissue injuries can be divided into those that affect the connective tissue (such as the skin), ligaments, tendons, or muscles.
+Injuries affecting the integument or the skin, can be classified as contusions, abrasions, and lacerations.
+Contusions or bruises are the simplest and most common injuries and are usually a result of blunt force trauma.
 Severe contusions may involve deeper structures and can include nerve or vascular injury.
-Abrasions are superficial injuries to the skin no deeper than the epidermis tissue layer, and bleeding, if present, is minimal.
+Abrasions are superficial injuries to the skin that result from a shearing force and are no deeper than the most superficial tissue layer, the epidermis.
+Bleeding, when present, is minimal.
 Minor abrasions generally do not scar, but deeper abrasions generally bleed and may scar.
-Lastly, sports-related lacerations are caused by blunt trauma and result in burst-type open wounds, often with jagged irregular edges.
+Lacerations occur from blunt trauma and result in a puncture through the skin, leaving an open wound.
 Facial lacerations are the most variable of the soft tissue injuries that athletes can sustain.
-They can occur intraorally and extraorally, vary from a superficial skin nick to a through and through lip laceration, or involve significant vascular disruption or injury to collateral vital structures.
+They can occur intraoral or extraoral, and vary from a superficial skin nick to a lip laceration, or involve significant vascular disruption or injury to collateral vital structures.

-Hard tissue injuries
+Another major set of soft tissue injuries are those that affect the tendons and ligaments involved in the function of weight bearing joints.
+Of the various ligament and tendon injuries sustained during sports, those that hold particular importance for sports medicine providers due to their high prevalence are described in the following table:

+Table: Prevalence and Implications of Common Soft Tissue Sports Injuries

+Bony Injuries

 Types of hard tissue injuries can include dental and bone injuries and are less frequent than soft tissue injuries in sport, but are often more serious.
-Hard tissue injuries to teeth and bones can occur with contusions, such as Battle sign, which indicates basilar skull fracture, and so-called raccoon eyes, which indicate mid-face fractures.
-However, tooth fractures are the most common type of tooth injury, and can be categorized as crown infractions, enamel-only fracture, enamel-dentin fractures, and fractures that extend through the enamel and dentin into the pulp which are defined below.
+Hard tissue injuries to teeth and bones can occur with contusions, such as Battle sign, which indicates basilar skull fracture, and so-called raccoon eyes, which indicate midface fractures.
+However, tooth fractures are the most common type of tooth injury, and can be categorized as crown infractions, enamel-only fracture, enamel-dentin fractures, and fractures that extend through the enamel and dentin into the pulp which is defined below.